reTHINK-project/dev-service-framework/docs/specs/service-framework/syncher.md

 `onNotification(callback: (event: CreateEvent | DeleteEvent) => void): void`

 Receive create invitations or delete notifications from Reporter objects.
 Hyperties should listen and respond accordingly, using the event methods.
-Invitations are sent thought Syncher.create(..) or DataObjectReporter.inviteObservers(..)
+Invitations are sent with `Syncher.create(..)`` or `DataObjectReporter.inviteObservers(..)``

 * callback: callback function to receive create and delete events.

 ### DataObject
 Top implementation of Data Object Reporters and Observers with common properties, methods and handlers.